informalsystems/partnership-heliax/2023/Q1/artifacts/PoS-pseudocode/PoS-model-redelegation.md

         amount_after_slashing += amount_unbonded_after_slashing

-        //update bond
+        // update bond
         bonds[delegator_address][validator_address].deltas[start] = amount - amount_unbonded

-        //if it is a redelegation, then create redelegated bonds at the dest_validator_address
+        // if it is a redelegation, then create redelegated bonds at the dest_validator_address
-        //and record the outgoing redelegation at the source validator
+        // and record the outgoing redelegation at the source validator
-        //if it is not a redelegation, then create unbonds at validator_address and manage redelegated unbonds if dest_validator_address != "" then
+        // if it is not a redelegation, then create unbonds at validator_address and manage redelegated unbonds if dest_validator_address != "" then
           redelegated_bonds[delegator_address][dest_validator_address][cur_epoch+pipeline_length][src_validator_address][bond_start] += amount
           validators[validator_address].outgoing_redelegations[dest_validator_address][(start, cur_epoch)] += amount_unbonded_after_slashing